urvisurti897/SEP_Assignment_Three/README.md

 - **Actionability:**
     - This task will ensure that both methods  are useful for unreliable data in model.
 It is actionable by utilizing both methods for data accuracy.

+### 11: Creating dashboard to visualize data balance that provides clear and easy-to-use interface
+- **Priority:** Medium
+- **Assumptions:**
+    - Visual tools are available for data visualization.
+    - Stakeholders need clear insights into data balance for decision-making.
+- **Validations:**
+    - Is the dashboard easy to understand and interpret by stakeholders?
+    - Are the key metrics displayed in the dashboard accurate and real-time?
+- **Tasks:**
+    - Design the dashboard layout for easy navigation.
+    - Set up data feeds to ensure real-time updates.
+    - Test the dashboard for usability and clarity.
+    - Ensure access control to sensitive data on the dashboard.
+- **Actionability:**
+    - This task will ensure that dashboard is useful for clear and convenient interface.
+It is actionable by developing and testing key metrics for data balance.